 You can find my plant hangers at the stores mentioned above in San Francisco, Pacifica, and Los Angeles, California or in my web shop.
 You can also DM me on Instagram or email firstname.lastname@example.org for a custom order form request.
 With the form you’ll have access to and be able to select from all the colors, loop options and knot types.
 I can also work with you to create a vibe that you like, such as boho, earthy or fun and bold (my favorite!).
 All purchases are final, so please do choose carefully or provide as much detail as possible on custom orders.

 How does shipping work?

-Currently offering free standard USPS shipping on orders over $35 otherwise there is a standard shipping fee.
+I ship with the U.S. Postal Service using a standard shipping fee.
 A USPS tracking number will be provided upon shipment.
 It normally takes 3 days to deliver within California and up to 5 days in the US.
 Currently not shipping internationally.
 There is also free delivery within the Sunset District :)

 Are pots and plants included?